 - 2.1.
 Horses may have one or more riders during the Series and will retain their points.
 A rider may ride more than one horse. - 2.2.
 Horses may compete in both the Premier League Series and the Grand Prix Series. - 2.3.
-Organising Committees must not may run a Grand Prix and a Premier League/World Cup Class at the same competition, the only exception being the National Championships and Series Final Show. - 2.4.
+Organising Committees may run a Grand Prix and a Premier League/World Cup Class at the same competition. - 2.4.
 Organising Committees may also run a Mini Prix (MP) at a Championship Show but these classes will not receive points.